-ENV TRONMENTAL IMPACTS (Explanations of all potentially and less than significant impacts are required to be attached on separate sheets) Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact IX.
+ENV TRONMENTAL IMPACTS tentially and less d on separate sheet nt impacts are Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact IX.
 HYDROLOGY AND WATER QUALITY.
 Would to the pro ject: a.
 Violate any water quality standards or wa discharge requirements? iste b.
 Substantially deplete groundwater supplies interfere substantially with groundwater recharsuch that there would be a net deficit in aquivolume or a lowering of the local groundwatable level (i.e., the production rate of pre-exist nearby wells would drop to a level which wo not support existing land uses or planned lauses for which permits have been granted)? rge ifer iter ing uld C. Substantially alter the existing drainage pattern the site or area, including through the alterat of the course of a stream or river, in a man which would result in substantial erosion siltation on- or off-site? ion ner d.
 Substantially alter the existing drainage pattern the site or area, including through the alterat of the course of a stream or river, or substantial increase the rate or amount of surface runoff in manner that would result in flooding on- or casite? ion ally n a e.
 Create or contribute runoff water which wo exceed the capacity of existing or planr stormwater drainage systems or prov substantial additional sources of polluted runof ned ride \boxtimes f.
 Otherwise substantially degrade water quality? \square g.
 Place housing within a 100-year flood hazard a as mapped on federal Flood Hazard Boundary Flood Insurance Rate Map or other flood hazadelineation map? or h.
 Place within a 100-year flood hazard a structures which would impede or redirect flows? i.
 Expose people or structures to a significant risk loss, injury or death involving flooding, includ flooding as a result of the failure of a levee dam? ing j.
 Inundation by seiche, tsunami, or mudflow?
 X. a.
 LAND USE AND PLANNING.
 Would the project Physically divide an established community? ct: